How does the mortgage application process work?

 For many, this is uncharted ground, and figuring out where to begin might be difficult.
 If you’re applying yourself, you will need to directly contact your chosen lender.
 However, if you’ve decided to use a broker then you’ll need to contact them.

-You’ve already made the first step by reading this, so why not contact one of our helpful advisers?
+You’ve already made the first step by reading this, so why not contact one of our helpful advisors?
 From here, we can set up a free no-obligation consultation to discuss your needs.

 Step 2: Pre-qualification